 On June 4, 2020, we accepted an invitation from GCAR to include VAL-083 in GCAR's GBM AGILE Study, an adaptive clinical study platform for patients with GBM.
 On October 21, 2020, we announced we had entered into a definitive agreement with GCAR and on January 13, 2021, we announced the initiation of patient recruitment for the VAL-083 study arm of the GBM AGILE Study.
-We also announced that VAL-083 is the only therapeutic agent currently being evaluated in all three GBM patient subtypes in the GBM AGILE Study: newly-diagnosed methylated MGMT; and recurrent.
-The GBM AGILE Study employs a cost-efficient, adaptive study design with a Stage 1 (Phase 2) learning and adapting phase and a Stage 2 (Phase 3) expansion and confirmation phase.
-On August 17, 2021, we announced that 26 clinical sites in the United States had been activated for our treatment arm in this study.
+VAL-083 is currently being evaluated in all three GBM patient subtypes in the GBM AGILE Study: newly-diagnosed methylated MGMT; newly-diagnosed unmethylated MGMT; and recurrent.
+The GBM AGILE Study employs a cost-efficient, adaptive study design with a stage 1 (Phase 2) learning and adapting phase and a stage 2 (Phase 3) expansion and confirmation phase.
+The GBM AGILE study is currently enrolling patients in our arm of the study at 39 clinical sites in the United States and four in Canada.
 GCAR plans to enroll 150-200 patients in the Kintara arm of the study at over 40 sites in the U.S. and Canada with potential to increase this total to 65 clinical study centers worldwide.